Where is the School of Nursing located?

 I sent my transcripts to the UA Little Rock Office of Admission and Records.
 Do I have to give the School of Nursing copies of my transcripts too?

-No. We have recently changed the application process, and students no longer need to supply copies of their transcripts to the School of Nursing.
+No. We recently changed the application process.
+Students no longer need to supply copies of their transcripts to the School of Nursing.

 Do I need Anatomy and Physiology: BIOL 1433 OR BIOL 1411 and BIOL 1412 to apply?

 Yes.
 Students need to have successfully completed or be enrolled in 4 credit hours of Anatomy and Physiology at the time of application to the AAS program.
 A three-hour Anatomy and Physiology course does not meet the Anatomy and Physiology requirement.
 However, UA Little Rock offers an alternative Essentials of Anatomy and Physiology (BIOL 1433) course that will satisfy the full A&P requirement.

 I took my science courses in a different state.
 Will those transfer?